State Income Tax Rates 2026: All 50 States Compared

 Are Social Security benefits taxed by states?

 Most states do not tax Social Security benefits.
-Only about 12 states tax Social Security to any degree in 2026, and most provide significant exemptions based on income level.
+Only eight states tax Social Security to any degree in 2026, and most provide significant exemptions based on income level.
 All nine states with no income tax automatically exempt Social Security.

 How much can I save by moving to a no-income-tax state?